masastack/MASA.Blazor/README.md

 ## Code of conduct

 This project adopts the code of conduct defined in the "Contributors Convention" to clarify the expected behavior of our community.
-For more information, see  [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
+For more information, see  [MASA Stack Community Code of Conduct](https://github.com/masastack/community/blob/main/CODE-OF-CONDUCT.md).

 ## License